jeremyschulman/netcfgbu/docs/configuration-file.md

 The netcfgbu tool requires you to setup a TOML configuration file, by default is called `netcfgbu.toml` and is searched for in the current working directory.
-You can override this location using the -C <filepath> option.
+You can override this location using the -C <filepath> option or setting your environment variable `NETCFGBU_CONFIG`.

 (See [example config file](../netcfgbu.toml))